DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 He had shivers from imaging what would happen if Rinne would throw magic.
 If someone would find out her non-human origin, she'd immediately would be prosecuted for destruction of human cities.

-"Hey, Kay."
+"Hey, Kai."

-In front of Kay who was standing by the door.
+In front of Kai who was standing by the door.
 Rinne looked at him without a blink.

-"Did I cause troubles to Kay?"
+"Did I cause troubles to Kai?"

 "..."